francescooliva/zed-examples/svo recording/export/README.md

 # Stereolabs ZED - SVO Recording utilities

-This sample demonstrates how to read a SVO file and convert it into an AVI file (LEFT + RIGHT) or (LEFT + DEPTH_VIEW).
+This sample demonstrates how to read a SVO file and convert it into an AVI file (LEFT, RIGHT, LEFT + RIGHT) or (LEFT + DEPTH_VIEW).

 It can also convert a SVO in the following png image sequences: LEFT+RIGHT, LEFT+DEPTH_VIEW, and LEFT+DEPTH_16Bit.